Tusharprabhu/Tusharprabhu/README.md

 <h1 align="center">Hi 👋, I'm Tushar Prabhu</h1>
-<h3 align="center">I'm an electronics and communication student with a passion for hardware design and modeling digital circuits.
-I mainly work with Verilog HDL and am learning more advanced skills like verification with SystemVerilog.</h3>
+<h3 align="center">I'm an electronics and communication engineering student at PES University, with a major in ECE and a minor in CSE.
+My passion lies in hardware design and modeling digital circuits.
+I primarily work with Verilog HDL and am expanding my skill set to include SystemVerilog for advanced verification.</h3>
 <br>

 - 🔭 I’m currently working on **Surveillance Robot: Built a WiFi connected rover for real-time video streaming.**